AcademySoftwareFoundation/MaterialX/README.md

 - Download the latest version of the [CMake](https://cmake.org/) build system.
 - Point CMake to the root of the MaterialX library and generate C++ projects for your platform and compiler.
 - Select the `MATERIALX_BUILD_PYTHON` option to build Python bindings.
-- Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX viewer.
+- Select the `MATERIALX_BUILD_VIEWER` option to build the [MaterialX viewer](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/DeveloperGuide/Viewer.md).
+- Select the `MATERIALX_BUILD_GRAPH_EDITOR` option to build the [MaterialX graph editor](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/DeveloperGuide/GraphEditor.md).

 ## Supported Platforms